osteenw/Insurance-Prediction/README.md

 # Insurance-Prediction
-Machine learning applied to create a webapp for hospital charge prediction.
+Machine learning applied to create a webapp to predict the potential medical cost billed by health insurance.

 Regression analysis was applied to the supplied dataset to create a prediction model for hospital charges based on the health metrics.